-In addition to the topics listed, other areas are discussed continuously, such as operational performance, updates from divisions, strategy, market and competition, acquisitions, insurance, credit risk, tax matters, legal matters and funding.
+In addition to the topics listed, other areas are discussed continuously, such as operational performance, updates from divisions, strategy, market and competition, sustainability matters, acquisitions, insurance, credit risk, tax matters, legal matters and funding.
+Further, there are continuously updates from the Audit Committee and Remuneration Committee.